datatrails/datatrails-python/README.rst

    every operation - in this case the name of the asset is 'radiation bag 1'.

-   Arguments to the archivist are ususally strings - in this example radioactive is 'true' which archivist will treat as a boolesn.
+   Arguments to the archivist are ususally strings - in this example radioactive is 'true' which archivist will treat as a boolean.

 .. code:: yaml